McKinney Vento Act

 Homeless youth are entitled to immediate enrollments and their families are not required to prove residency regarding school district enrollment.
 These students will be enrolled at Insight PA without delay.

-Responsibilities of Insight PA (or Designated Liaison) for Homeless Children and Youth
+Responsibilities of Insight PA for Homeless Children and Youth

 - Identify homeless children and youth with assistance of school personnel and by coordination activities with other entities and agencies.